ANSSI-FR/rust-guide/src/en/06_typesystem.md

 > on the field order.

-Despite the ordering caveat, derived comparisons are a lot less error-prone than manual ones and makes code more shorter and easier to maintain:
+Despite the ordering caveat, derived comparisons are a lot less error-prone than manual ones and makes code shorter and easier to maintain.

 > ### Recommendation {{#check LANG-CMP-DERIVE | Derive comparison traits when possible}}
 >